Labychu/AppDev/README.md

 					such as rm and tar.
 	testscreen.c	Contains a lot of animations and function that we can play and manipulate alongside with those in screen.c.
 	comm.c			Contains code for the posting and responding to a specific php server or website.
 	comm.h			Contains constant definitions and function declarations at comm.c.
+	sound.php		A copy of the real sound.php in pulic_html.
-	sound.php		Receive info from a pre-specified URL in comm.h
+					Receive info from a pre-specified URL in comm.h

 ## 5. Licenses and Copyright
 	This application follows GPLv2 copyright.